Rofiquldk1/COVID-19-Detection-from-Cough-Sound/README.md

 - **Performance Optimization:** Threshold adjustment to maximize ROC-AUC metrics.

 ---

 ## Workflow Steps

 1. **Upload Files**
    Upload the extracted features and train-test split folders to your Google Drive.
 Open a Colab notebook and add the files step by step.

 2. **Prepared Data**
-   Add the data in a format compatible with the model requirements.
+   Perform data preparation in a format compatible with the models.

 3. **Bayesian Optimization**
    Perform Bayesian Optimization to fine-tune the hyperparameters of the models.